“We all need people who will give us feedback. That’s how we improve.”

 Answers must include balanced options

 Make it a habit of putting symmetrical options, especially when you are placing an NPS or a quantitative question.
 A range starting from very dissatisfied to somewhat satisfied and from neutral to very satisfied is an excellent example of symmetrical and balanced answer options for the respondent.

 Maintain an unbiased language throughout

 Maintain appropriate communication throughout.
 Keep your respondents focused.
 It will help you collect the most executable data.
 For example, when you are asking a quantitative question, phrase it like ‘how likely would you recommend us to your family and friends?’ and avoid asking ‘how likely will you tell your family and friends about our amazing product?’

 Customize it to reflect the brand

 Do not miss the opportunity of adding branding elements to the survey.
 Try adding the brand’s logo, imagery, and color to make your survey look brand specific.
-For a change, you can use a brand image at the background that does not distract but engages audiences.
-Use multimedia questions to add images of your products.
+For a change, you can use a brand image in the background that does not distract but engages audiences.
+Use multimedia questions to add pictures of your products.
 Especially when you are adding a question related to the product.
 It will make the feedback survey more engaging.

 The survey has to be mobile-optimized